Kunjin infection is caused by Kunjin virus that is spread by the bite of infected mosquitoes.

 If you have the symptoms listed above, a doctor may run a blood test to find you have antibodies to Kunjin virus.
 Blood samples are taken when you have symptoms and then again two weeks later.
 This will check to see if there has been a change in the antibody levels.

-There is no specific treatment available for Kunjin virus disease.
-People with encephalitis require treatment in hospital, sometimes in intensive care.
+There is no specific treatment available for Kunjin virus infection.
+Some people with Kunjin virus infection will require treatment in hospital, sometimes in intensive care.

-When laboratories confirm Kunjin virus disease, they notify their local public health unit.
-Public health units follow up each case to determine where the person acquired the infection and assess if there is an ongoing public health risk.
+When laboratories confirm Kunjin virus infection, they notify their local public health unit.
+Public health units follow up on each case to work out where the person got the infection and assess if there is an ongoing public health risk.